olifrost/nfn/_posts/2018-03-09-people-are-using-their-phones-less.md

 This also means that not using our phones has an exponential effect on how much others use theirs too.

-But beyond the health impacts, Vanessa Bonnington, a sociologist at the research centre, thinks the change is part of a general shift in consumer preferences:
+But beyond the health impacts, Vanessa Bobinton, a sociologist at the research centre, thinks the change is part of a general shift in consumer preferences:

 > "People are craving more real, tangible experiences.
 The short term rewards of Likes and Comments are losing the allure that once held people to their phones".